Common Lisp

 Scripting

-CIEL Is an Extended Lisp is a collection of dozens of libraries useful for mundane tasks (HTTP, JSON, regexps…). [unclear licence] It also comes as a binary that is able to run scripts from sources.
-Scripts that use the built-in libraries start fast without a compilation step. in beta as of 2024
+CIEL Is an Extended Lisp is a collection of dozens of libraries useful for mundane tasks (HTTP, JSON, regexps…).
+It also comes as a binary that is able to run scripts from sources.
+Scripts that use the built-in libraries start fast without a compilation step.

 Readline, ncurses and other graphical TUI helpers